corda/corda-ansible/README.md

 - Create a user and a directory for Corda
 - Create the systemd configuration for Corda node
 - Prepare Corda configuration file (*node.conf*)
-- Install Corda jars (node) either from Maven Central, or from your local machine.
+- Install Corda jar (node) either from Maven Central, or from your local machine.
+- Optional node can be register with Doorman

 ## Limitations